disco-v8/MilterDecoder/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Notice:**
+- This project uses third-party crates, some of which are licensed under Apache-2.0.
+- In particular, the [mail-parser](https://crates.io/crates/mail-parser) crate is licensed under Apache-2.0.
+Please review its license if you redistribute or modify this software.

 ## Support

 For issues, questions, or contributions, please open an issue on GitHub.